Famous Temples of Odisha / Orissa

 It is beautiful temple situated near Devakunda.
 Devee Ambika Temple (Incarnation

-by great waterfalls and think forest.
+surrouned by great waterfalls and think forest.
 This temple was built by the

 royal dynasty of Mayurbhanj in 1940.
-More to allure you, there are multi colored butterflies and
+More to allure you, there are multi colored

-are available to reach at Devakunda (28 km from Udala).
-The remaining 5 km trail
+jeeps are available to reach at Devakunda (28 km from Udala).
+The remaining 5 km

-at: Balasore and Baripada Nearby spots: Similipal tiger reserve, Khiching Kichakeshwari
+available at: Balasore and Baripada Nearby spots: Similipal tiger reserve,

 Baliharchandi Mandira, Near Konark - Puri Road, Puri, Odisha.